Bryce-Leung/15-Puzzle-Solver/README.md

 - [Concluding Report](#Concluding-Report)

 # **How to Use:**
+In Linux perfrom the following:
 1. Compile all the .java files on your computer
 2. Create the desired board you want solved from the following examples: https://github.com/Bryce-Leung/15-Puzzle-Solver/tree/main/boards
-3. Run the program by typing out the following form:
+3. Run the program by typing out the following in the terminal: **java fifteenpuzzle.Solver input.txt sol.txt**

 # **15 Puzzle Solver Implementation Documentation:**